nfcpy/nfcpy/docs/examples/tagtool.rst

 .. option:: --ver x.y

-   The version number to write into the NDEF mapping version byte.
-The difference to :option:`tagtool.py format --version` is that here the version number does not need to be valid.
+   Type 1 Tag NDEF mapping version number, specified as a version string in the same way as for to the `--version` argument.
+The difference is that this version number will be written regardless of whether it constitutes a valid version number.

 .. option:: --tms BYTE